Get,

 1. Comparison with Olive oil

 Olive oil tops the health chart among cooking oils.
-Compared to high-linoleic sunflower oil, it stands up better to heating.
-It also boasts heart-healthy monounsaturated fats and numerous beneficial phytochemicals.
+Compared to sunflower oil, it stands up better to heating.
+It also boasts heart-health by lowering the bad cholesterol and increasing the good cholesterol16

 2. Comparison with Canola oil